etlbox/etlbox.website/doks_v1.8/content/_index.md

 ---
 title : "ETLBox"
+description: "ETLBox is a complete ETL and data integration library for .NET.
+Build typed or dynamic data flows in C# to extract, transform, and load data."
 lead: "A complete ETL (extract, transform, load) toolbox and data integration library for .NET"
 draft: false
 images: []